What Is a Pediatrician?

 A pediatrician is often the first person parents call when their child is sick.
 A pediatrician in general practice must be skilled at treating common childhood ailments, from ear infections to minor injuries.
 Subspecialist pediatricians may have additional training in treating young people with serious or chronic illness, from developmental disorders to childhood cancers.

-Caring for children is a challenge, but the payoff can be extremely rewarding.
-Pediatricians often enjoy long term associations with their patients, and watching them grow into healthy adults can be among the more gratifying experiences in medicine.
-For a person who loves children, there are few higher callings than that of the pediatrician.
+Caring for children is often a challenge, but the payoff can be extremely rewarding.
+Pediatricians may enjoy long term associations with their patients, and watching them grow into healthy adults can be among the more gratifying experiences in medicine.
+For a person who loves children, there are few higher callings than pediatrics.

 WHAT IS A PEDIATRICIAN'S DIFFERENCE FROM A FAMILY PHYSICIAN?